 If you're about to buy a house or you're looking to refinance

-Here are some things to consider to help you decide.
+some things to think about to help you decide.

-Here are the advantages of fixing your loan:
+Here are some advantages of fixing your home loan:

 - Makes budgeting easier - You know exactly what

-- Rate rises don't matter - If interest rates
+- Rate rises won't affect you - If interest

 paying less than the variable rate.